India's huge outsourcing industry struggles with work-from-home scenario

 Indian software services firms, led by Tata Consultancy Services (TCS.NS) and Infosys (INFY.NS), gained prominence by giving Western clients low-cost solutions to routine computer problems.
 Over time, they assumed a major role at many global companies.

-Three employees of mid-sized IT services firm Mphasis, (MBFL.NS) in the western Indian city of Pune, said they were all being asked to come to the office until last Friday, even as some expressed concerns about working in close proximity with roughly 90 other people.
+Three employees of midsize IT services firm Mphasis (MBFL.NS) in the western Indian city of Pune said they were all being asked to come to the office until last Friday, even as some expressed concerns about working in close proximity with roughly 90 other people.

 Maharashtra state, where Pune is located, had imposed restrictions on private company employees going to offices in an effort to curb the spread of the virus.
 But it made exemptions for essential services including some IT companies.

-During the past week, security guards barred employees from venturing outside one of the Mphasis offices in Pune to avoid attracting the police, fearing a forced shutdown, two employees said, declining to be named as they are not authorized to speak to the media.
+During the past week, security guards barred employees from venturing outside one of the Mphasis offices in Pune to avoid attracting the police, fearing a forced shutdown, two employees said, declining to be named as they were not authorised to speak to the media.

 One said a human resources executive told him not to wear a mask as it would “panic people who come to work”.